21 Important Facts About Vitamin B12 Deficiency

 The energy vitamin

 Vitamin B12 is a powerhouse.
 It helps make DNA, nerve and blood cells, and is crucial for a healthy brain and immune system.
 Your metabolism wouldn't run smoothly without it.
 But B12 isn't like other vitamins.
 It's only found in animal products like eggs, meat, shellfish, and dairy.
-Up to 15% of people don't get enough B12, and they're more likely to be vegetarians, have celiac disease or other digestion problems, or be an adult over 50.
-The signs of vitamin B12 deficiency include exhaustion, rapid heartbeat, brain fog, and other symptoms, says Maggie Moon, RD, a Los Angeles–based nutritionist and owner of Everyday Healthy Eating.
+Up to 15% of people don't get enough B12, and they're more likely to be vegetarians, have celiac disease or other digestive issues, or be an adult over 50.
+The signs of vitamin B12 deficiency include exhaustion, rapid heartbeat, brain fog, and other symptoms, Maggie Moon, RD, a Los Angeles–based nutritionist and owner of Everyday Healthy Eating, tells Health.
 Read on to find out more about the causes, symptoms, and cures for a vitamin B12 deficiency.

 Vegetarians and vegans are at risk

 Vitamin B12 occurs naturally in animal products.
 So if your diet largely consists of plant-based foods such as fruits, veggies, beans, and soy, you're at risk for deficiency.
-"Vegetarians who consume eggs and dairy should aim to include at least one source a day from both of these food groups," says Stephanie Middleberg, R.D., nutritionist at Middleberg Nutrition in New York City.
+"Vegetarians who consume eggs and dairy should aim to include at least one source a day from both of these food groups," Stephanie Middleberg, RD, nutritionist at Middleberg Nutrition in New York City, tells Health.
 Vegans—who by definition consume no animal products—need to take a supplement or consume vitamin B12–fortified foods, such as breakfast cereal and grains.
-Other foods fortified with B12 include nondairy milks and meat substitutes, but not all are, so check the label first to make sure.
+Other foods fortified with B12 include nondairy milks and meat substitutes.
+But not all of these foods are fortified, so check the label first to make sure.

 Adults over 50 are also at risk

-As you age, the stomach produces less acid, and stomach acid is key for B12 absorption, says Middleberg.
+As you age, your stomach produces less acid, and stomach acid is key for B12 absorption, says Middleberg.
 About one in 31 adults over 50 are deficient, estimates the Centers for Disease Control and Prevention.
 "Older individuals also often have poorer appetites and food intakes, and they may be on medications (such as heartburn meds) that can further reduce stomach acid levels," she says.
-In fact, some seniors actually lose the ability to absorb vitamin B12 from food at all, and must get it via supplements or, if the deficiency is severe, injections.
+In fact, some seniors actually lose the ability to absorb vitamin B12 from food completely, and they must get it via supplements or, if the deficiency is severe, injections.

 Early symptoms include weakness and fatigue